ishita-goyal-019/Ishita_Portfolio/README.md

 - **Objective**: Develop a recommendation model for restaurant in NewYork City.
 - **Data Source**: Scrape data from Grubhub using Python.
 - **Libraries Used**: NumPy, Pandas, Seaborn, Matplotlib.
-- **Recommendation Model**: Predict preferred price and suggest a suitable location based on cuisine and price.
+- **Recommendation Model**: Predict preferred price and suggest a suitable location based on cuisine and price

 <br>